moncheeta/p8d/README.md

 ## installing

-Run the `setup.sh` file on a debian based system.
+Clone the repository first by running `git clone https://github.com/moncheeta/prime8.git .`.
+Then, run the `setup.sh` file on a debian based system.

 ## running